Valencia toothcarp

 Conservation status

 The Valencia toothcarp is listed as a vulnerable species by the Spanish government and the IUCN.
-Its populations dwindled as a result of land reclamation, an intense phenomenon in Valencia during the 1980s, attributed to the tourism boom.
-The increased human population that followed also brought increased pollution and introduced species, damaging the species' populations further.[1]
+Its habitats were lost and populations dwindled as a result of land reclamation, an intense phenomenon in Valencia during the 1980s, attributed to the tourism boom.
+The increased human population that followed also brought increased pollution and introduced species, making their numbers plummet further.[1]

 See also